 As Ed Hewitt points out in 10 Things to Do Before You Travel, the first day of a trip is often the most nerve-wracking as you figure out how to get around an unfamiliar new place.
 He suggests making a plan before you leave: "Sketch out a walk near your digs, which can help you get oriented as well as shake off travel fatigue and jet lag.
 Also, check out any nearby amenities -- like a rooftop lounge nearby, a balcony with a choice view or a heated pool for maximum chill-out at the end of a harried travel day."

 Even if you like to keep your plans relatively open, it's still useful to nail down two vital things for that first day: where you'll stay and how to get there from the airport.
 Is there a convenient public transit option or an affordable shuttle that you should reserve ahead of time?
+Does Uber or Lyft operate at that airport?
 Knowing that you're taken care of for at least the first few hours of your trip will give you one less thing to worry about.

 Preparing for a trip is stressful enough without the dreaded feeling of a ticklish throat or stuffy nose coming on.
 "Oh, no," you think.
 "I can't get sick -- I have to be on a plane in two days!"

 It's no secret that stress can take a toll on your immune system, so take care of your body before a trip by going to bed on time, eating plenty of fruits and veggies, and getting a little exercise.
+Stress-busting techniques such as yoga and meditation can also help.
 (Once in the air, don't forget to follow our tips for Avoiding the Airplane Cold.)